 “That’s a very healthy attitude to take, Daria!
 I think you’ve grown a lot these past few years.”

 She waited until she out the door before finishing her thought.
 “And none of it was from your class.”

-The beginnings of a headache manifested just behind Daria’s eyes.
-She took her glasses off for a moment and blinked like an owl in the bright autumn sun.
-The world snapped back into focus as she donned the lenses again, the courtyard around her filled up with students.
+The beginnings of a headache manifested behind Daria’s eyes.
+She took her glasses off and blinked like an owl in the bright autumn sun.
+The world returned to focus as she donned the lenses again.

 Not that long ago, she’d have been snarking away with Jane in some secluded corner.
 Daria still had a class with Dimartani that afternoon—Middas was one of her longer days, and there’d be no escape for a few hours more.

-With no other options, she retreated into the newly refurbished library.
+Lacking other options, she retreated into the library.
 The building’s dark mustiness recalled the dark kitchen in Stirk where she’d spend days hiding between pages from the other kids.